WDP Part 9: Catalogs Overview

 }

-Catalogs may be scoped to a single service/namespace or aggregate multiple namespaces for tooling and distribution.
-Wire protocol stays independent; catalogs carry context for humans and offline resolution.
+Catalogs MAY be scoped to a single service or namespace, or MAY aggregate multiple namespaces for tooling and distribution purposes.
+The wire protocol remains independent of namespace context; catalogs provide context for human operators and offline resolution.

 Single-Namespace Catalog (Default):